 8. Garden while standing

 Wall gardening, also called vertical gardening, is a trend of planting up, not across the ground.
 If bending is painful for you, working more at your eye level may be something to consider.

 In one type of wall gardening, plants and soil are tucked into pockets made of felt or similar material, all mounted on a structure attached to a wall.
 The plants gradually grow together, forming a wall of flowers or greenery.

 Other wall gardening styles use a metal or wooden structure along a wall, with places for attaching varying sizes of planters.
 The look can range from artsy to elegant.

-If you can’t get by without colorful annuals, for instance, use them for a pop of color in a small area, and emphasize low-maintenance plants, including ground covers, elsewhere.
+You may discover that you need to scale back your garden.
+Think about what’s most important and what you can let go—or assign to others.
+For example, if you can’t get by without your favorite colorful annuals, use them for a pop of color in a small area, and emphasize low-maintenance plants, including ground covers, elsewhere.

 Consider having someone else handle the weeding.
-It’s a repetitive motion that causes more stress on the body than you might expect.
+It’s a repetitive motion that causes more stress on your back than you might expect.
 If you can’t avoid weeding completely, mulch generously to discourage weeds.
 The mulch will also keep in moisture, so you won’t need to spend as much time watering.